seanyoung247/Zombiella/README.md

 We would like to thank our AMAZING facilitator Stefan for his advice and guidance

 Some artwork based on reference material by [okojochan](https://www.patreon.com/okojochan)

+The basic code for the blood drips came from [Adib Behjat](https://codepen.io/abehjat/pen/oXMENv "Adib Behjat") and was adapted for our needs

 \
 &nbsp;